-Have you ever wondered how to use an
+Have you ever wondered how to ground an

 Types of Anti Static Mats

-Anti Static Mats for a computer or pc building are placed over tables to dissipate static charges from those work surfaces.
+Anti Static Mats used for assembling or repairing electronics are placed over tables to dissipate static charges from those work surfaces.

 Anti static mats are “grounded” by being placed on top of a conductive work surface or by using grounding cables to connect them to an electrical outlet.

 The top surface is static dissipative.
 (The side that is blue, gray, or green.)

 The bottom surface is conductive.
 Since it is impregnated with carbon, it is black.